Skip to main content

 Yoga and Tai Chi Combine gentle movement with breathwork and mindfulness, directly activating the parasympathetic (rest-and-digest) nervous system.
 Lowers cortisol and catecholamines, directly counteracting the stress response.

 The key is to match the exercise stimulus to the body’s current adaptive capacity.
 As the allostatic load decreases and resilience improves, the intensity and duration of exercise can be progressively increased.
-This approach uses movement as a therapeutic tool to rebuild metabolic health and balance.
+This approach uses movement as a therapeutic tool to rebuild metabolic health and nervous system balance.

 When Do Lifestyle Interventions Reach Their Limit?